brandonkimchi/Custom-Shell/README.md

 # 🐚 CSEShell — Custom Shell Environment

-CSEShell is a lightweight and user-friendly shell built in C that supports useful built-in commands, additional system utilities, and quality-of-life enhancements to improve user experience.
+CSEShell is a lightweight and user-friendly shell built in C that supports useful built-in commands, additional system utilities, and enhancements to improve user experience.

 ---